 - Dick Gilbert as "Dick," the construction worker, and as a cop

 - Small part.
 He sets off the dynamite.
-Maltin & Bann list him as one of the cops as well, but I
+Maltin & Bann list him as one of the cops as well, but I can't tell.

 - Harry Bernard as a cop